mathieukapfer/trainingCpp/README.md

 C++11 new features:
   - add `move` constructor and `move` assignment operator
   - allow to define constructor, destructor, assignment each by
-    - `= default`: keep the default behavour
+    - `= default`: keep the default behavior
     - `= delete`: forbidden the operation
-  - allow to qualify a methode with
+  - allow to qualify a method with
     - `override`: forbidden the overload
     - `final`: forbidden derivation